Picaazi/KidSat/README.md

 2. Tidied up, restructured and commented several files.
 As one example, I've commented and restructured evaluate_orphanhood.py, which is the counterpart to evaluate.py from the KidSat project.
 This file only needs a couple of small changes to be used for predicting child deprivation for the KidSat project.
 3. Added a more in-depth set of instructions for getting all the data, setting up the google cloud compute engine, training the model and getting predictions and orphanhood maps.

+Here is an overall description of how we plan to predict orphanhood:
+1. Get DHS data, use this to create our child deprivation indicators (we call poverty variables)
+2. Aggregate DHS data, poverty variables to the cluster level and combine with GPS data
+3. Associate a satellite image with each cluster
+4. Finetune our DinoV2 model on the satellite imagery to predict [proportion of people who have lost a mother, ... lost a father], or this vector + the 99 dimension child deprivation vector from the KidSat project.
+5. Then we add a ridge regression layer to our DinoV2 model, and fit this regression layer with the satellite imagery but now trying to predict orphanhood.
+6. Now we can freely evaluate our model on a grid of satellite imagery covering a whole country, say Zambia and display a chorolopleth map of orphanhood.

 ## Instructions

 ### DHS data